-- Will undergo formal training to provide them with the knowledge and skills required to carry out the role.
-The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the Keeping Bristol Safe Partnership or relevant partnership to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings and take time to read and digest safeguarding bulletins.
+- Will undergo formal training to provide them with the knowledge and skills (including online safety)required to carry out the role.
+The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the Keeping Bristol Safe Partnership or relevant partnership to ensure that their knowledge and skills are updated via ebulletins, attend DSL network meetings and take time to read and digest safeguarding bulletins.